felvin-search/docs/docs/team-docs/tutorials.md

 If you see the new pods for the deployment and their status as “Running” in the k9s window, let’s see if the pods are really ready!

 On k9s, use `shift+f` to port forward to one of the two pods we created.
-The container port is `80` and you should use `3000` on your localhost (to escape [CORS errors](https://github.com/felvin-search/felvin.com/blob/80d9fc4252199c5b1d7e79e7dfece82f42a433a4/packages/backend/index.ts#L18)).
+The container port is `80` and you should use `3000` on your localhost (to escape CORS errors: https://github.com/felvin-search/felvin.com/blob/master/packages/backend/index.ts#L18).

 Now if you open http://localhost:3000 you should be able to see the site up and running!